 This post contains affiliate links to Amazon.com.
-I am an Amazon affiliate!
-Read my full disclosure here.

-- Jack O Lantern (Orange)
+- Cadmium Red Light OR Jack O Lantern

-- Bimini Blue (Turquoise)
+- Bright Aqua Green OR Bimini Blue

-- Parrot Blue (Light Blue)
+- Light Blue Permanent OR Parrot Blue

 - Gold (I used Liquitex Gold Paint for the horn.
 You can paint the horn any color if you don’t have gold.)

-- Purple Iris (Deep Purple)
+- Bright Purple OR Purple Iris

-- Paint Brushes (3/4″ flat & small round)
+- Paint Brushes (3/4″ flat, small round and medium round)

 Detailed Step By Step Pictures (scroll down to see video)

 1. Draw Or Transfer Your Unicorn Head

-2. Paint The Background First
+2. Paint The Background

-3. Paint The Unicorn’s Head White
+3. Paint The Unicorn’s Head White with some blue shading

 4. Paint The Hair One Color Strand At A Time

 With a small round brush, paint each stroke of hair separately, following the lines of the curves you drew.
 I went in this order: fuchsia, orange, yellow, green, bimini blue, purple iris.
 Slightly overlap colors to allow them to blend together.
 You can go back and blend the colors some more by using a smaller round brush and really blend the colors to get a rainbow ombre effect in the hair!

 5. Outline Some Areas With Black

 Use a small round brush and black to outline some areas of the unicorn to make them stand out.
 Don’t outline everything, just a little here and there.